2018 Conference Outline

 Border Cities: Cross Border Urban Areas

-Moderator: Ambassador Arturo Sarukhan, Former Ambassador from Mexico to the U.S.
+Moderator: Ambassador Arturo Sarukhan, Former Ambassador of Mexico to the U.S.

-• Alan Bersin, Former DHS Assistant Secretary for International Affairs; Former CBP Commissioner (Confirmed)
+• Alan Bersin, Senior Advisor, Covington & Burling, LLP; Former DHS Assistant Secretary for International Affairs; Former CBP Commissioner (Confirmed)

 • Dr. Katy Hayward, Reader in Sociology, School of Social Sciences, Education and Social Work, Queen's University Belfast (Confirmed)